andrewtpoe/RN-Tic-Tac-Toe/README.md

 Please fork the repository, create a new branch with your updates, push it to GitHub, and submit a pull request to master.

 You can also submit an Issue if you find something that doesn't work quite right.

+## ToDo:

+  - Animations on changes need improvement
+  - Add score counter to names
+  - Improve navigation
+  - Refactor and/or Test code